andreabbondanza/DewControls/README.md

 # DEW CONTROLS

+# NOTE: This repository is no longer maintained

 ## About the controls
 This is a set of controls (hope to expand it soon) for __UWP__ platform.
 I develop primarly on phone, desktop and tablet.
 Sincerely I don't know how these controls will approach on devices like __HoloLens__ or xbox-one.